syncfusion-content/document-processing-docs/Document-Processing/PDF/Conversions/HTML-To-PDF/NET/troubleshooting.md

 N> * External resources loaded in the HTML (such as images, scripts, and styles) N> * Network speed for online URL conversions
 N> * Hardware resources (CPU and memory)

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/html_to_pdf_conversion/tree/main/Performance_Testing/Syncfusion_HTMLtoPDF).

 ## Custom fonts are not rendered in Azure App Service and Function Linux using Blink.